ai je le droit de porter un couteau

 Policemen, security guards or agents of a licensed security company are allowed to frisk someone (pat down outer clothing for dangerous objects) during a demonstration.
 Apart from a sporting or cultural event, it is only allowed in the event of serious threats to public safety.
 The search must be done:

 The right to carry a knife in France benefits from the traditional, culture nature of the pocket knife.
 We can intelligently conclude that it is all a matter of common sense.
 Having a Morta knife on you while walking through the forest will only pose a problem for nearby mushrooms.
-I like living dangerously, I treat myself to a Morta knife.

 Our sources: